-- 3 2.
-Sennheiser Game Zero – HiFi Sound For Gaming
+- 2.2 2.
+Sennheiser Game Zero – HiFi Sound For Xbox One

-- 4 3.
-Turtle Beach Elite Pro – The Comfort King
+- 2.3 3.
+Turtle Beach Elite Pro – True Comfort For PS4

-- 5 4.
-Razer Kraken 7.1 Chroma – The Affordable Quality
+- 2.4 4.
+Razer Kraken 7.1 Chroma – The Affordable Choice For PC Gaming

-- 13 The Hi-Fi Alternative To A Gaming Headset
+- 4 The Stereo Alternative To A Headset For Consoles And PC

-Let's take a look and quickly compare some of the best headsets of this year in the table below:
+Let's take a quick look and compare some of the best gaming headsets of this year in the table below:

 The differences between various models gaming cans can be quite stunning in quality and price.
 For example, a headset can be designed for music lovers and be marketed as a gaming one.
 There are plenty of conference call earpieces marketed as "gaming" nowadays too - you just can't be too careful.
 There are stereo gaming headphones that offer two-channel stereo output covering both ears.
 They are great for music, for example, but more often than not they struggle with delivering accurate surround sound for gaming.
 Then there are true surround sound headphones.
 They usually use more than two discrete speakers in each ear, they cover the ears entirely and some even deliver true 7.1 surround sound!
 Most surround sound headsets deliver high-quality speaker drivers and noise-cancelling microphones in order to deliver an immersive experience.
 They are supposed to isolate you from your surroundings and bring the game to life in the best possible way.